-Replace $month with the current month, and you will find many coupon codes.
-Some coupon codes are so good that they will allow you to grab the domain for as low as $1.29!
-If you don’t want to spend a lot of time looking for domain coupon codes, you can take advantage of the honey browser extension, which will search for you, and give you the best available coupon codes for popular domain registrars.
+Replace $month with the current month, and you will find many working domain name discount coupon codes.
+Some coupon codes are so good that they will allow you to grab the domain for as low as $3.29!

 Why renew domains when you can transfer?